gaphor/gaphor/docs/framework.md

 ### element_factory

-The [data model](models/core.md) itself is maintained in the element factory (`gaphor.UML.elementfactory`).
+The [data model](models/core.md) itself is maintained in the element factory (`gaphor.core.modeling.elementfactory`).
 This service is used to create model elements, as well as to lookup elements or query for a set of elements.

 ### undo_manager